ytrevor81/NFL-Stats-Library/README.md

 Django | MySQL | Beautiful Soup (Web Scraping) | HTML | CSS | Python

 A Django web app that allows you to browse the NFL stats of all players up until the 2018 season.
-Users can access individual players but team and by individual player search.
+Users can access individual players by team and by individual player search.
 Users can also analyze and compare stats from a variety of categories, and view the stats of all Hall of Fame players.

 - All data was accumulated using a customized version of Kendall Gillies code from her repo "NFL-Statistics-Scrape"